Game Bird Hunting

 - A CITES export permit is not required if the hunter is transporting sandhill cranes (or any part) into the United States.
 The sandhill crane (or any part) must be in the hunter's possession and must be fresh, frozen or salted.

 - For information regarding CITES, call 1-800-668-6767 or visit www.ec.gc.ca/cites/.

 Woodcock are migratory birds that are slightly larger than snipe.
 They are a mottled brown colour, with a long bill, large eyes, and rounded wings.
 Woodcock prefer moist, young forests and thickets where they forage on earthworms and a variety of insects.
 Like ruffed grouse, they are also found along edges of mature woodlands.
 Woodcock are particularly abundant in south-eastern Manitoba and parts of the Interlake.

 The Conservation Snow and Ross's Goose Season in GBHZ 2, 3, and 4, will continue to open on March 15.
 The opening date in GBHZ 1 will continue to be April 1.
-Ross's geese are included in the bag limit as of 2015.
-To participate in this season, hunters require the 2015 Canada Migratory Game Bird Hunting Permit and Wildlife Habitat Conservation Stamp and a no charge Spring Conservation Snow and Ross's Goose Licence.
-These licences are available here and https://www.permis-permits.ec.gc.ca/en or at select Manitoba Conservation and Water Stewardship district offices and from the cashier, 200 Saulteaux Crescent, Winnipeg.
-For more information, contact Manitoba Conservation and Water Stewardship at 1-800-214-6497 or email: email@example.com
+Ross's geese are included in the bag limit.
+To participate in this season, hunters require the 2016 Canada Migratory Game Bird Hunting Permit and Wildlife Habitat Conservation Stamp and a no charge Spring Conservation Snow and Ross's Goose Licence.
+These licences are available here and https://www.permis-permits.ec.gc.ca/en or at select Manitoba Sustainable Development district offices and from the cashier, 200 Saulteaux Crescent, Winnipeg.
+For more information, contact Manitoba Sustainable Development at 1-800-214-6497 or email: email@example.com